 Rainforest walks are clearly signed and vary in length and intensity.
 Visiting after recent rain is a treat as all the waterfalls are looking their photogenic best, and you are more likely to spot the abundant wildlife, including giant earthworms (up to 1m long!), lyrebirds, bandicoots, and – if you’re quiet and patient enough – maybe even a shy platypus in a rockpool.

 I recommend stopping at one of the tourist information boards or the Doughty Park Visitor Information Centre before starting your walk for the latest information on track conditions and accessibility, especially after rain.
+The Mount Tamborine Botanic Gardens are a great place to relax and enjoy the peaceful surroundings.

 For something different, take a guided glow worm spotting tour.
-The Glow Worm Caves at Cedar Creek Estate are open daily, providing guaranteed sightings in an incredible setting.
+Glow Worm Caves at Cedar Creek Estate are open daily, providing guaranteed sightings in an incredible setting.
 Adventurous souls will get a kick out of the Tamborine Rainforest Skywalk or Treetop Challenge, while connoisseurs will enjoy the epicurean delights of a winery tour.

 Contributed by Silvia from MumsDelivery

-The main attractions include Purling Brooke Falls, Twin Falls and Natural Bridge.
+The main attractions include Purling Brook Falls, Twin Falls and Natural Bridge.
 The latter is home to glow-worms that can be spotted in the stillness at dusk.
 Walks range from a few hundred metres from carpark to lookout, to overnight hikes for the more adventurous.

 Among many stunning lookouts, a must-see is the aptly named “Best of All” lookout.
 Along the winding road to the lookout carpark, keep your eyes out for the adorable pademelon, a small wallaby-like marsupial.